 Another one of my memorable problems with the language came a week ago Sunday evening.
 I was in Florence conducting the service there in the absence of Mario Cianchi, who had gone to Naples to look for an apartment.
 As we began the 9 p.m. service, I wanted to ask the congregation to stand for an opening prayer.
 But the exact way to phrase it escaped me.
 I knew the infinitive form of the verb was alzarsi.
 Now in English there are only 5 basic forms to each verb, but Italian has 47 forms.
 Think of it: 47 possibilities!
 And at that moment, the exact one escaped me.
 Well, somehow I managed to communicate what I wanted to those puzzled faces, and we got the service under way.

 Another time, a bit of culture shock combined with language problems made a train ticket cost three times as much as it should have.
-One day I went by train to Florence to attend a missions rally featuring Jonathan Salgado, a Guatemalan who's now a professor at the Central Latin American Nazarene Seminary in Costa Rica.
-I went up to the ticket office and bought a second-class ticket for about $5.75.
+One day I went by train to Florence to attend a missions rally featuring Jonathan Salgado, a Guatemalan who was a professor at the Central Latin American Nazarene Seminary in Costa Rica.
+I went up to the ticket office and bought a second-class ticket.
 Then, checking the departure schedules, I found that a train was leaving in about 10 minutes.

 I located the right track and confidently got on board the train waiting there.
 But something didn't seem quite right.
 The life of Europe is mirrored in its trains, and the people on this one seemed too well dressed.
 The train seemed too empty ... and too plush.
 I began to try to get up enough nerve to ask someone if I was on the right train ... and I was also trying to think of the right words to say it and how to put them into sentences.
 But by the time I got up enough courage and had enough words put together, the train had pulled out of the station.
 So I settled back into my chair with a sigh of resignation.

 About halfway to Florence, the conductor came along to pick up my ticket, and I discovered what was wrong.
 I had gotten on a first-class-only train.
 And in order to ride on it (I really had no choice, for it was an express train with the first stop after Rome being Florence), I had to pay not only the difference between the tickets but also a charge for "changing classes."
-The additional money came to $10.00.
-My $5.75 trip was costing me a total of $15.75.
-(The conductor told me I could have saved that $10.00 by taking a train leaving less than 15 minutes later!)
+The additional money came to twice what my original ticket cost.
+My trip was costing me three times as much as I had planned for.
+(The conductor told me I could have saved that additional fee by taking a train leaving less than 15 minutes later!)

 Yes, there are times when you do want to go back home where you understand all the signs and every bit of conversation, where it's never a strain to talk or to listen or to read. . . . [ continue reading ]